microsoft/fluentui/rfcs/converged-composition-pattern.md

 ### Modifying order and injecting hooks

-The useComponent call can be replaced with calls to individual hooks to get inbetween hooks within useComponent.
+The useComponent call can be replaced with calls to individual hooks to get between hooks within useComponent.
 This should generally be done by writing a new hook similar to useComponent.

-**TODO** - Need to find a case where this is absolutely required because the state cannot be modified post useComponent, the dev effort is impractical or it causes a performance problem.
+> **TODO** Need to find a case where this is absolutely required because the state cannot be modified post useComponent,
+> the dev effort is impractical, or it causes a performance problem.

 ```tsx
 export const useCustomComponent = (